 Payment timeline for your policy

-Here are sample monthly premiums for a $100,000 whole life insurance policy with three common payment timelines, purchased by a male with no significant health conditions:
+Here are sample monthly premiums for a $500,000 whole life insurance policy paid over 99 years (one of the most common payment timelines):

 Because of the high premiums, whole life insurance isn’t right for most people.
 Term life insurance is significantly more affordable.
-For example, a healthy 30-year-old male could pay $27.46 per month for a $500,000, 20-year term policy—five times more coverage than the sample whole life policy above at a fraction of the cost.
+For example, a healthy 35-year-old male could pay $29.97 per month for a $500,000, 20-year term policy — the same amount of coverage than the sample whole life policy above at a fraction of the cost.

 If you want to use life insurance as an investment vehicle but are wary of policies with higher investment risk, an indexed whole life insurance policy may be worth considering.
 However, most people will get the most value from buying a term life policy and investing separately.
 Work with an independent insurance agent or financial advisor to get the best coverage for your family.